mttmccb/PostCSSTalk/slides/02-css/04-building-websites.md

   * Bootstrap all the things!
 [Bootstrap Studio](https://bootstrapstudio.io/)

 <aside class="notes">
+No years on this list but that's because you might still use all of these.

-Tables for HTML emails
+Tables for HTML emails but tables are bad for accessibility, your mark order might all wrong

-Box model width + padding
+Box model width + padding.
+(IE5.5)
 </aside>